dantvi/smart-brain/README.md

   - The app sends the URL to the back-end, which then uses the Clarifai API to analyze the image.
   - Detected faces are highlighted on the image.
 - Leaderboard:
   - The app tracks the number of detections for each user and displays their progress on the dashboard.
+  - The leaderboard dynamically displays user activity, relying on backend data.

 ### What I learned